Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Statistical mechanical mapping

 where

-Here $\sigma_{e_0}$ is a classical $\mathbb{Z}_2$ spin-like variable assigned to each edge $e_0$ of the $2$-d physical lattice. $b_{p_0}$ is the product of four neighbouring $\sigma_{e_0}$'s around the plaquette $p_0$, which has the similar form to a $\mathbb{Z}_2$ gauge interaction term \cite{ref:kogut}.
-The $T$ in this expression representing the total number of time steps will eventually be taken to $+\infty$.
+Here $\sigma_{e_0}$ is a classical $\mathbb{Z}_2$ spin-like variable assigned to each edge $e_0$ of the 2D physical lattice. $b_{p_0}$ is the product of four neighbouring $\sigma_{e_0}$'s around the plaquette $p_0$, which has the similar form to a $\mathbb{Z}_2$ gauge interaction term \cite{wegner,ref:kogut}. $\Pi(p_s)$ is the projection of the spacelike plaquette $p_s$ onto the 2D physical lattice, as in Fig. \ref{fig:spacetime}.
+The label $T$ represents the total number of time steps, and will eventually be taken to $+\infty$.
 The summation $\sum_{\{\sigma_{e_0}\}}$ runs over all $\{\sigma_{e_0}\}$ configurations.

-The detail of derivation for this expression can be found in Sec.
-SII of SI~\cite{SupMat}.
-Here we provide a brief explanation.
-First notice that given a quantum state $\rho$, the probability of POVM outcome is $\tr(E_{\{s_{p_0}\}}\rho)$.
+The detailed derivation of Eq. \eqref{eq:prob} can be found in Sec.SII of SI~\cite{SupMat}, and we only list some key steps here.
+Notice that given a quantum state $\rho$, the probability of POVM outcome is $\tr(E_{\{s_{p_0}\}}\rho)$.
 We may construct a probability of syndrome measurement outcomes of all time steps and space locations conditioned on a fixed Pauli error configuration, which is expressed as